Contact

 Program Overview

 The Physical Medicine and Rehabilitation Residency (PM&R) postgraduate training program is five years in length.
 Residents complete their first two blocks in Transition to Discipline, learning “Rehab Basics.”
 Foundations of Discipline (FD) is primarily off-service, but residents will have rotations in core PM&R areas as well.
-In Core of Discipline (CD), residents have the opportunity to revisit these core rotations as a senior resident.
-Going through the rotations twice allows for graduated responsibility and independence, and consolidation of knowledge from other off-service rotations such as Rheumatology, Neurology and Orthopedic Surgery.
+In Core of Discipline (CD), residents revisit these core PM&R rotations as a senior resident.
+Going through the rotations twice allows for graduated responsibility and independence, and consolidation of knowledge from other off-service rotations such as Rheumatology, Neurology, and Orthopedic Surgery.

 During PM&R rotations, residents will participate in longitudinal rehabilitation clinics, such as Neuromuscular Rehabilitation and Prosthetics and Orthotics (P&O).
 Residents complete 1 block of Pediatric Rehabilitation and 1 block of P&O in Ottawa.
 Residents complete 6 blocks of EMG, which affords the opportunity to meet the CSCN (EMG) examination requirements.